-Ameidei is an Italian brand of chocolate whose notoriety is widespread in the world, and its biggest advantage lies in the fact of cultivating by itself its ingredients.
+Ameidei is an Italian brand of chocolate whose notoriety is widespread in the world, and its biggest advantage lies in the fact of cultivating by itself ingredients.
 The brand has its own cocoa plantation fields.
 This traceability is an added value for the marketing of the product in China because Chinese consumers are now very careful about the origin of the product.
 Especially if it is expensive.
-In China, consumers have become accustomed to being vigilant about brands because of the various scandals occurred in the past.
+In China, consumers have become accustomed to being vigilant about brands because of the various scandals that occurred in the past.

 - Look after the context and the branding

 It is important to set up an environment that could stimulate the desire to buy from the customer.
 The presentation and appearance in China are so important and it goes hand in hand with the price set for the product.
 With the feeling of premium quality, they will be willing to spend the money.
 For e-commerce, you should also use the right distribution canal.